Frank1o3/discord-bot-example/README.md

 This repository includes custom npm scripts for various tasks:

-- `npm run Run`: Starts the bot by executing the `Run.sh` script, which compiles the TypeScript files and runs the bot.
 - `npm run Build`: Compiles the TypeScript source files into JavaScript using the TypeScript compiler (`tsc`).
+This step is necessary to prepare the bot for execution by translating the TypeScript (`main.ts`) into JavaScript (`main.js`).
+- `npm run Run <mode>`: Starts the bot by executing the `Run.sh` script.
+The script accepts a single argument to determine the execution mode:
+  - If the argument is `0`, it runs the compiled `main.js` using Node.js.
+  - If the argument is `1`, it runs the compiled `main.js` using Nodemon for development, allowing for automatic restarts upon file changes.

 - `npm run Generate`: Executes the `generate.ts` script to create encrypted configuration files.
+You will be prompted to enter your Discord bot token and application ID during this process.

 ## Getting Started